 Many years ago, I owned a cookie business.
 And I used to play a game with friends where I’d have them name something they wanted made into a cookie - anything!
 A drink, a breakfast food, etc. The most challenging request I ever got was to make a waffle cookie and the struggle was finding a waffle iron with tiny holes because everything has gone Belgian these days.
-So creating a strawberry cheesecake cookie wasn’t too much of a stretch for me.
+So creating a gluten free strawberry cheesecake cookie wasn’t too much of a stretch for me.

 When you think of cheesecake you know it has to have that slightly tangy cream cheese flavor, plus graham cracker crust of course.
 The strawberry flavor here comes from freeze dried fruit that has been processed into powder (bonus it is a dye free food coloring).
 You can substitute with any freeze dried fruit you like or even do cocoa powder or chocolate chips.